tytydraco/yessleep/out/Were_building_an_army_of_monsters_to_fight_something_worse_I_think_my_boss_just_locked_me_in_a_room_with_it.md

 Fuck.

-*Of all the Overseers… why did it have to be a Clubs?*
+Of all the Overseers… why did it have to be a Clubs?
 They were known for one thing, and one thing only.

 Violence.

 “Mr. Edwards,” I stammered, voice breaking.
 “This isn’t protocol.
 Tell this thing it can’t *do* this.”

 Edwards—gaunt with a mane of silver hair—set his jaw.
 He took a breath.

-He once joked that stampeding monsters were nothing compared to the MREs he ate in Kabul.
-I figured he was exaggerating.
-Now I wasn't so sure.

-He squared his shoulders the way I imagine soldiers do when someone yells incoming.
+Squared his shoulders the way I imagine soldiers do when someone yells incoming.
 “Now listen here.
 My employee is absolutely right.
 You have *no authority* to—”

 The Overseer moved, dragging Edwards behind it like lint on a sleeve.